Coronavirus Disease 2019: How your Church and Children’s Ministry can respond

 1. Leaders should educate themselves with the latest science (not click-bate news)

 Start by reading the CDC bulletins.
 These include a specific article about COVID-19 and children.
-Don’t miss their bulletin for schools preparing for this virus.
 You should also be ready to fact-check new information.
 We recommend the COVID-19 information from Snopes.com

 2. Review and over-communicate your well-child policy.